jailop/vim-mdpreview/README.md

 2. Run `:MdPreview`
 3. Browser opens automatically with live preview
 4. Edit and save - preview updates automatically
+5. Move your cursor - preview scrolls to match your position

+### Position Sync

+The preview automatically scrolls to match your cursor position in Vim:
+- Move to different sections and watch the preview follow
+- No manual scrolling needed to find what you're editing
+- Smooth scrolling for a natural experience

+See [POSITION_SYNC.md](POSITION_SYNC.md) for technical details.

 ## Configuration